Supporting the search for the most suitable services

 Fetal Alcohol Spectrum Disorder (FASD) describes the range of effects that can occur in an individual exposed to alcohol before birth.
-These effects may include a wide variety of physical, intellectual, and neurobehavioural deficits.
+These effects include a wide range of physical, intellectual and neurobehavioral deficits.
+With the right support and early interventions, good outcomes across a range of life goals are more likely to be achieved.
+Our FASD Services provide individuals and their families and caregivers a circle of care through the help of healthcare professionals and service providers to achieve the best outcome possible.